andrea-and-elliot/andrea-and-elliot.github.io/our-story.md

 ![proposal](/assets/img/proposal.jpg)
 _She said yes at Hever Castle_

 Readers may be shaking their heads to learn that I actually proposed with a dummy ring.
 I had ordered the ring ahead of time but hadn't factored in the UK's postal strikes.
 As soon as I realised the ring would arrive 1 day after we left for the castle, I asked my housemates to find me a stand-in as I would not have been able to sneak away for a quick shop while sightseeing with Andrea.
+(Thank you Ng Wen Xi, Raph, and Ksherah N/A!)

 When we left the castle for London, we went straight to the jeweller to pick up the ring.
 And here she is: